 Healthy adult human skin normally has a surface pH between 4.5 to 6.0 (Lambers, 2006).
-The pH values of the prepared ecofriendly creams, evaluated using a calibrated pH meter (Table 2), were within the permitted range for topical creams.
+The pH values of the prepared eco-friendly creams, evaluated using a calibrated pH meter (Table 2), were within the permitted range for topical creams.
 The prepared creams' pH values varied from 4.70 to 4.95, whereas the pH value of the standard reference cream was 6.85.
-These figures align with other data reports (Oyedeji and Okeke, 2010; Takagi 2015).
+These figures align with other data reports (Oyedeji and Okeke, 2010; Takagi, 2015).

 The standard reference cream demonstrated the largest cooling effect of 182 seconds under the same conditions, while the formulated creams' cooling effects varied from 129 to 155 seconds.